 How many mashed bananas in a cup?

-There are usually 2 medium bananas in a cup of mashed bananas.
-Ultimately you want about 2 cups of mashed banana for this recipe, which is usually 3 big or 4 medium bananas, but it's a pretty forgiving recipe and I never bothering measuring an exact amount of bananas any more.
+One cup of mashed bananas is usually about 2 medium bananas.
+Ultimately you want about 2 cups of mashed banana for this recipe, which is usually 3 big or 4 medium bananas, but it’s a pretty forgiving recipe and I have made this recipe dozens of times for years without measuring the exact amount of bananas.

 Can you use bread flour for banana bread?